ch007m/brew-idpbuilder/README.md

 Example of Formula PR: https://github.com/Homebrew/homebrew-core/pull/46886

-How to create its own TAP: https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap
+How to create its own TAP: https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap and use goreleaser to create the brew formula with the executable: https://goreleaser.com/customization/homebrew/?h=homebrew

 ## How to create a new formula